 I'm available for speaking at art, culture, media, tech, and games events.
-My style is motivational/personal with a grounding in interaction design and neuropsych research.
+My style is motivational/personal with a grounding in interaction design, AI, and neuropsych research.

 I especially like to speak with students and developers in emerging non-Western game development communities.
 My fee can be waived for events in these communities.